tpope/vim-pathogen/README.markdown

     curl https://raw.github.com/tpope/vim-pathogen/master/autoload/pathogen.vim\
       > ~/.vim/autoload/pathogen.vim

-By the way, if you're using Windows, change all occurances of `~/.vim` to `~\vimfiles.
+By the way, if you're using Windows, change all occurrences of `~/.vim` to `~\vimfiles.

 Usage